 Six Flags Logo

 Six Flags Logo 2015

-Now, the flags are positioned more compactly since they’ve been moved closer to the center of the exclamation mark.
-Due to the gradient and the curved shape of the triangles, it gives the impression that they are fluttering in the wind.
+The flags are now more compact since they’ve been moved closer to the center of the exclamation mark.
+The gradient and the curved shape of the triangles give the impression that they are fluttering in the wind.
 Dark blue is used instead of pink.

+Six Flags Logo